 Vale of Frome

-This pilot has focused their discussions around ‘Five Areas of LCN Potential’
+This LCN has focused their discussions around ‘Five Areas of LCN Potential’

 - What can we do together as parishes and communities that address common issues and opportunities, regardless of the involvement of Somerset Council?

 - What services and policies of agencies can we influence, so that they are doing better things to serve our area?

 - What assets and budgets currently run by Somerset Council can our members own and control locally, to achieve better outcomes than at present?